Kullanari Koottam

 Kullanari Koottam is a 2011 Indian Tamil-language romantic comedy film written and directed by Sribalaji and produced by V. Ashish Jain.
 It stars Vishnu Vishal and Remya Nambeesan in the lead roles, while the crew of Vennila Kabadi Kuzhu reunited for this film, with V. Selvaganesh composing the film's score and J. Laxman and Kasi Viswanathan handling cinematography and editing, respectively.
-The film was released on 25 March 2011 to mixed to positive reviews and become a decent hit at the box-office.
+The film was released on 25 March 2011.

 Plot

 Vetrivel Shanmugasundaram, an MBA graduate who does not find a job, lives with his family in the temple city of Madurai.
-One day, his father gives him Rs.
-1500 to e-recharge his mobile phone.
+One day, his father gives him ₹1500 to e-recharge his mobile phone.
 However, under confusion, he says the number to the recharge girl fast, and she recharges to another number which belongs to Priya.
-After some time, Vetri realizes and asks Priya to return the money.
+After some time, Vetri realises and asks Priya to return the money.
 While they meet, they fall in love and decide to get married.
 She asks him to see her father Sethuraman, who is a Police Sub-Inspector in Ranuvapetai.
 He asks him to join the army or at least become a police officer, only then he will allow him to marry his daughter.
 The rest of the story revolves how Vetri succeeds in his love and job despite bad selection officers at selection.
 In the meantime, Vetri also makes friends with other participants at the selection.